Cobb County weather forecast for Sunday August 28

-The National Weather Service forecasts a 30 percent chance of showers and thunderstorms here in Cobb County on Sunday August 28, with a high near 88 degrees.
+The National Weather Service forecasts mostly sunny skies here in Cobb County on Sunday August 28, with a high near 90, but in the afternoon there is a 20 percent chance of showers and thunderstorms beginning around 3 p.m.

+However, the NWS has issued a hazardous weather outlook for the area due to the likelihood of isolated to scattered showers and thunderstorms across the area.
+To learn more about this outlook, and to learn about what “isolated” and “scattered” mean in National Weather Service reports, follow this link.

 What will the weather look like in the upcoming week?